SSENSE/vue-carousel/README.md

 ```
 ## Development

-A sandboxed dev environment is provided by Storyblok.
+A sandboxed dev environment is provided by Storybook.
 Changes made to the component files will appear in real time in the sandbox.

 To begin development, run: